 Chicago is often seen as the birthplace of the study and emphasis in ‘urban ministry.’
 This team engages the community, studies its authors, rides its public transit (CTA) and seeks to integrate into the life of this amazing midwestern yet world class city.
 This site seeks young adults to serve and to learn with the people of Chicago, to engage in intentional Christian community and personal discipleship, to work with local ministries and agencies and to explore urban, multicultural ministry as a vocation and calling.
 Website

-In a city known for its storytelling and its very famous residents, Hollywood YAVs learn the joys of mutual hospitality with their Central and South American neighbors while uncovering the overlooked stories of the largest and most diverse homeless population in the country.
-To live in Los Angeles, and more specifically in a neighborhood in Hollywood, means to seek the face of God amidst the juxtaposition of the fame, fortune, and the poverty just outside what’s captured in the camera frames.
+In a city know for its storytelling and famous residents, YAVs living in the City of Angels learn the joys of mutual hospitality with their Central and South American neighbors while uncovering the overlooked stories of the largest and most diverse homeless population in the county.
+To live in Los Angeles, and more specifically in a neighborhood in Hollywood, means to seek the face of God amidst the juxtaposition of the fame, fortune, and the poverty just outside what's captured in the camera frames.
 YAVs work in agencies and ministries that engage on multiple levels and encounter peripheral issues of economic injustice, domestic violence, and human trafficking.
-Concurrently, YAVs start to engage in racial reconciliation in their immediate neighborhood, and amidst the broad multi-cultural range of this huge city, from Korea Town to Little Bangladesh, Little Ethiopia to Little Armenia, South Central to East LA.
+Concurrently, YAVs engage in racial reconciliation in their immediate neighborhood, and amidst the broad multi-cultural range of this huge city, from Korea Town to Little Bangladesh, Little Ethiopia to Little Armenia, South Central to East LA.
 Website